f2calv/gha-dotnet-nuget/README.md

 Note: `<IsPackable>true</IsPackable>` is a default setting in a csproj file, so be sure to disable IsPackable for other projects via a `Directory.Builds.Props` file else these other projects will be pushed to the NuGet feed as well!

-Currently configured for the LTS versions;
+Currently configured for these .NET versions;

-- .NET Core 3.1
+- .NET 6.0.x
-- .NET 6.0
+- .NET 7.0.x

 ## Examples